 - Hybrid - a business that both has a physical location and serves a wider geographical area perhaps through a delivery service or online orders.

-- Category - you'll get to choose a primary category and secondary categories.
+- Google Business Categories - you'll get to choose a primary category and secondary categories.
 Your primary category is the main one that will be visible on your listing, but the secondary categories allow your business to show up for relevant searches.

 - Business information, products and services - complete these in as much detail as possible.
 This is an opportunity for you to optimise for SEO based on keyword research.
 Make sure you avoid being spammy, but try to incorporate some of your keywords naturally in your business description.
 Listing the variety of services available from your business is a great opportunity to target longtail keywords too.